Peer Support Tailored to You

 Peer Support Services

-• Peer Support Networks
+• Peer Support Networks In Education

 Peer Support Networks in education are increasingly recognized as an effective and valuable tool for enhancing the overall educational experience, improving student outcomes, and promoting social and emotional well-being.
 I provide a four-part workshop series that covers the process of creating purposeful, proactive Peer Support Networks for everyone in your educational community.
+Book one workshop for a professional development event or book the full series for professional development throughout the year.
+Workshops may also be tailored for parents and students.

 Get in Touch to Book a Session →